-Notes: Each row shows results from an individual equation, and each equation includes all the control variables shown in Table 4 (not shown in detail for reasons of space).
+Each row shows results from an individual equation, and each equation includes all the control variables shown in Table 2 (not shown in detail for reasons of space).
 Macroprudential variables and leveraged coefficients are employed one at a time.
-MPP shows the levels effect of policy (the cumulated value for each policy), DMPP the difference effect of policy (tightening or easing), MPPCBR shows the levels effect times the central bank policy rate (denoted CBR) and DMPPDCBR is the difference effect times the difference of the policy rate.
-For variable definitions see Tables 1 and 2.
+MPP shows the levels effect of policy (the cumulated value for each policy), DMPP the difference effect of policy (tightening or easing), MPP\CBR shows the levels effect times the central bank policy rate (denoted CBR) and DMPP\DCBR is the difference effect times the difference of the policy rate.
+For variable definitions, see Appendix Tables 8 and 9.
 The t-values are in parentheses.
-The superscripts , and indicate significance at the 1%, 5% and 10% levels, respectively.
+The superscripts \\\, \\ and \ indicate significance at the 1, 5 and 10% levels, respectively.
+As noted in the text, the equations for credit growth limits and loan/deposit limits could not be estimated as the leveraged difference 8terms are all zero limits and loan/deposit limits could not be estimated as the leveraged difference terms are all zero.